Table of Contents

 The Palmar Arches

-- The superficial palmar arch lies superficial to the flexor tendons and deep to the palmar aponeurosis.
+The superficial palmar arch lies superficial to the flexor tendons and deep into the palmar aponeurosis.
 The deep palmar arch lies deep to the flexor tendons and above the metacarpal bones.

-- The palmar carpal branch of the ulnar artery anastomoses with the palmar carpal branch of the radial artery on the palmar surface of hand.
+The palmar carpal branch of the ulnar artery anastomoses with the palmar carpal branch of the radial artery on the palmar surface of the hand.

 - The hand is elevated and the patient is asked to clench their fist for about 30 seconds.

-- Pressure is applied over the ulnar and the radial arteries so as to occlude both of them.
+- The pressure is applied over the ulnar and the radial arteries so as to occlude both of them.